 In addition, students must develop a new business idea, complete with business and marketing plans.
 Students will present their capstone project to media professionals (COM FT 825 Thesis Project).

-Students must take 40 credits of MBA courses at the School of Management.
+Students must take 40 credits of MBA courses at the Questrom School of Business.
 They must satisfy all of the required core courses.
 Courses which are waived or transferred do not count toward the 40-credit residency required for the MBA.

 Team-Building in the MBA Program